-Catalog Description: This course presents more complex speed-building writing strategies for Literary and Jury Charge material to prepare for higher speed-based competency goals.
+Catalog Description: This course presents more complex speed-building writing strategies to prepare for higher speed-based competency goals.
 Promotes the development of speed and accuracy in taking dictation on a stenotype machine.
-It reviews basic theory and further develops sufficient skills to write literary, medical, and jury charge material on a stenotype machine at 140 words per minute (wpm) for a minimum of five minutes with a goal of 97.5% accuracy.
+It reviews basic theory and further develops sufficient skills to write literary, medical, and jury charge material on a stenotype machine at 180 words per minute (wpm) for a minimum of five minutes with a goal of 97.5% accuracy.
 Includes English usage, punctuation, spelling/word usage, and proper transcription and document formatting.
 This course meets the requirements of the California Court Reporting Board.